Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Consolidating Power:
-- The chapter opens with Asha Greyjoy, accompanied by her loyal Ironborn, working to consolidate her power on the Iron Islands.
+- The story continues with Asha Greyjoy, accompanied by her loyal Ironborn, working to consolidate her power on the Iron Islands.
 - She meets with influential captains and loyal supporters to rally them to her cause, emphasizing her commitment to the prosperity and independence of the Ironborn.
 - Asha strategizes, considering the best approach to challenge her uncle Euron Greyjoy's claim to the Salt Throne.
 2. Rivalry with Euron: